 4.1.4.4.
 Clean the MGP surfaces from plants and from obstacles within a strip of land 2-3 m wide (buildings, trees, fences etc.);

 4.1.4.5.
-Ensure access to the existing cathodic protection control posts for the connection of contacts or ensure access to the pipelines (uncovering);
+Ensure access to the existing cathodic protection control posts for the connection of contacts or ensure access to the pipelines (hole-digging, removal and placement of insulation as well as burying works);

 4.1.4.6.
 On completion of the Services and on receipt of the preliminary report, organise, on the basis of its results, the uncovering of the most important defects detects, making open test pits, removal and replacing of insulation, and covering the pipeline with soil again.

+4.1.4.7 Appoint a professional, who knows the pipeline routes and instruct him to carry out assistance to the Contractor, especially when communicating with third party landowners and other Lithuanian people and, if necessary, in obtaining permits and licenses.

 4.1.5.
 Appoint persons responsible for the execution of the Contract, authorised to take all the actions stated above in order to ensure, to the extent that this is within the Customer’s control, that the Contractor can provide the Services.